 FPWA operates a number of programs and initiatives that are designed to help our faith-based member agencies and partners.Learn More

-FPWA is committed to increasing the effectiveness of the work of faith leaders and organizations in their communities and throughout NYC.
-We host an Advocacy Academy Training aiming to train faith-based and community leaders on methods and strategies needed to effectively engage local and state government and grant makers.
+Our Advocacy Academy training is committed to increasing the effectiveness of the work of faith leaders and organizations throughout NYC with methods and strategies needed to effectively engage local and state government and grant makers.
+Well organized, solution-oriented and educated advocates can play a critical role in helping to ensure our communities thrive.

 The curriculum covers topics such as: